gasy-africa/rpi4-k8s/.docs/imager/README.md

 ## :ab: Edit the IP Address

-- Put the card in the Pi and Boot it.
+- Put the card in the Pi and Boot it. (you need a KVM - :keyboard::tv::computer_mouse:)
 - at the commande prompt, get on the terminal
 - as root, open the below file `50-cloud-init.yaml` and edit it by adding the suggested IP address content (i.e. based on your cluster configuration)